 Finally, a small but beautiful motif from the "parasail" scene in At World's End: Here at 2:37 from the "Marry Me" suite which sadly hasn't seen nearly enough of the light of day.
 It was a crime to leave it off the soundtrack...

 Also heard in the above track (and elsewhere in the soundtrack; it essentially makes up the backbone of the score) is Will and Elizabeth's theme.
 Just...
 God damn, Will and Elizabeth's theme is just heart-swelling.
 Anakin and Padmé have got nothing on these two.
 That theme alone could play on loop for several hours and the soundtrack would still be awesome.

 Also in the grand finale of "One Day".
 First heard on the voyage to World's End, and then completed with the Big Damn Kiss, it's basically the unifying song of the third movie.

 Sadly the music from the climactic scene mentioned above ("Part of the Ship"/"Hold On") is only used once in World's End, and not in any other track.
 Zimmer said he had come up with a musical cue so good, he kicked himself for using it in an existing work.

-The wonderful Morricone hommage "Parley" from the At World's End Soundtrack.
+The wonderful Morricone homage "Parley" from the At World's End Soundtrack.

-And the background score for the Battle of the Maelstrom (track listing; 'I Don't Think Now Is the Best Time') is a Moment Of Awesome all by itself.
+And the background score for the Battle of the Maelstrom (track listing; 'I Don't Think Now Is the Best Time') is a Moment of Awesome all by itself.
 The Royal Philharmonic Orchestra has a darker, alternative tribute version on their Best of Hans Zimmer album.

 Mission Impossible 2 had a pretty fantastic score, and not only because of Zimmer's badass reworking of the main theme.
 "Mano-A-Mano" is pure epic, and the track "Injection" made the scene it was used in surprisingly moving - especially considering the silliness of the plot.